-What does a day at TurboSquid typically look like for you?
+What’s a typical day at the Squid Tank like for you?

 What’s your favorite thing about working at TurboSquid?